Summer 2021 Application The Phlebotomy program requires application submission for program admission.

 Why Choose Phlebotomy at PPCC?

 Choosing to study phlebotomy at PPCC can lead to a successful career in the rapidly-growing healthcare industry.
 You can expect to learn how to perform blood draws, urinalysis, and point-of-care testing for conditions such as diabetes, influenza, and strep.
 You will experience hands-on learning as well as classroom instruction, all based at the Centennial Campus.
 In addition to blood drawing, classes also include anatomy and physiology, medical terminology, and healthcare customer service.
 With a high job placement and expected continued growth, you can expect a career as a phlebotomist in a private lab, hospital, or other healthcare facility.

 The phlebotomy program courses (HPR 112 & HPR 113 & HPR 101) are based at the Centennial Campus on South Academy only.

-Students will learn applicable anatomy & physiology, medical terminology, customer service in healthcare and law & ethics in healthcare.
+Certificate program classes include: anatomy and physiology, medical terminology, customer service in healthcare, and law & ethics in healthcare.
 Beginning and advanced techniques for blood drawing are completed in two separate classes.

 Example Classes I Might Take

 Career OptionsGetting a Certification in Phlebotomy allows you to perform job duties in laboratory settings.
 Job title includes: